Skip to main content

 (D) The certified local sponsor shall provide a copy of the inspection report to the landowner and the director.

-(3) A time frame of thirty days for correcting any violation(s).
+(3) A time frame of thirty days for correcting any violation; and

-(2) Establishes a period not to exceed one hundred eighty days, unless specifically agreed to by the director, within which corrective measures shall be completed.
+(2) Determines that the necessary corrective measures cannot reasonably be completed within the thirty day period described in paragraph (E)(3) of this rule and establishes a period not to exceed one hundred eighty days, unless specifically agreed to by the director, within which corrective measures shall be completed; or

 (3) When the violation is corrected, the certified local sponsor or the director shall issue a letter of no further action required.

 (G) The director shall be a party to all enforcement actions filed by the certified local sponsor.
-The director, at the request of the certified local sponsor, may assist in any court actions.
 No enforcement action shall be dismissed without the consent of the director.

-(H) If at any time the director or the certified local sponsor believes that a violation of the easement could irreversibly diminish or impair the property for agricultural use they may take immediate, appropriate legal action, including obtaining an injunction without notice, to stop the violation or to require the grantor to correct the violation.
+(H) If at any time the director or the certified local sponsor believes that a violation of the easement could irreversibly diminish or impair the property for agricultural use the local sponsor and/or the director may take immediate, appropriate legal action, including obtaining an injunction without notice, to stop the violation or to require the grantor to correct the violation.

 Supplemental Information